TotallyInformation/node-red-contrib-uibuilder/docs/vue-component-handling.md

             "noAutoHide": true,
             // 5000 by default, how long the message stays on-screen.
 Hover over message to pause countdown.
             "autoHideDelay": 1500,
-            // Optional colour variant. error, warning, info, primary, secondary, success "variant": "info",
+            // Optional colour variant. error (danger), warn (warning), info, primary, secondary, success "variant": "info",

-            // Default display is semi-transparent (BV only), set this to true to make the message solid colour.
+            // BV Only.
+Default display is solid, set this to false to make the message semi-transparent.
             "solid": true,
             // BV Only.
 New message appears above old by default (false), change to true to add to the bottom instead.
             "append": true,
             // BV Only.
 If present, the whole message is turned into a link.
 Click takes the client to the URL.